Capricornian–Aquarian Border, Capricorn

 Gilbert was left staring at him with a frown.
 “Way to ruin a reunion.”

-“This is not the time for reunions, Second Lieutenant Kraus.”
+“This is not the time for reunions, Second Lieutenant Wolff.”

 In response, Gilbert rolled his eyes and headed for the curtain with a half-hearted wave.

 Only when Gilbert disappeared from his sights did Werner allow himself to cradle his throbbing head in pain.
 He stumbled forward, grabbing the medical cart for support.
 His reflection on its gray surface was foreign to him.
-His face looked several shades to pale, his features too sharp.
+His face looked several shades too pale, his features too sharp.
 His platinum blonde hair looked unnatural.
-And his eyes looked as if they should have been brown or green or black instead of blue.
+And his eyes looked as if they should have been brown or green or black instead of the blue they were.

 “You finished yet, Werner?”
 Gilbert’s voice came from behind the drawn curtain.

-Werner took in a deep and straightened himself.
-He put on his uniform and took care to smooth out all the creases before dusting off all of his medals.
+Werner took in a deep breath and straightened himself.
+He put on his uniform and took care to smooth out all the creases before dusting off his medals.
 He finished it off by combing back his hair, putting on his military cap, and straightening his gloves.

 * * *